so, the stones: brash, brassy rock gods or bloated, pathetic blues thieves?

 he also gave up smoking and mostly drinking and has never sounded so coherent

-― the talented mr pimply (Alfred, Lord Sotosyn), Monday, 10 March 2025 15:46 (two months ago)
+― the talented mr pimply (Alfred, Lord Sotosyn), Monday, 10 March 2025 15:46 (one year ago)

 Connecticut First Lady Ann Lamont presented Richards — who moved with his family to the nearby town of Weston in the early ‘90s — with the award.
 “I’d like to say thank you to you all, and thank you to the state of Connecticut,” Richards said, per The Westport Library.
 “You kind of get lost for words with something like this around your neck.
 I’ve been here for 40 years, and it’s been a great place for me.
 I brought the kids up here.
 When the kids were young, I said, I have to get the kids out of New York City before they don’t get any fresh air at all.
 So, we moved up here, and ever since, we’ve had a great life. … I’m incredibly happy about everything, especially things like this, because you don’t get them every day.”